React SDK

 useRequestFeedback()

 returns a function that lets you open up a dialog to ask for feedback on a specific feature.
+This is useful for collecting targeted feedback about specific features as part of roll out.
 See Automated Feedback Surveys for how to do this automatically, without code.

 When using the useRequestFeedback